KangshiWang/PV_Data_Collection/README.md

 Note that the horizontal axis is in actual time.

-The sky images are recorded in the **PVS1/CAM directory**.
+The sky images are recorded in the **PVS1/CAM**.
 For example, as the following images.
 <div align="center">
   <img src="https://github.com/KangshiWang/pics/blob/main/4.jpg">
 </div>